craftcms/docs/docs/4.x/config/README.md

 :::

 ::: tip
-If these settings need to be changed frequently (or don't depend on the environment), they may be a better fit for a [Global Set](../globals.md).
+If these settings need to be changed frequently (or don’t depend on the environment), they may be a better fit for a [Global Set](../globals.md).
 :::

 ## PHP Constants